Wolfson History Prize

-The Wolfson History Prizes is an annual literary award in the United Kingdom which is intended to promote and encourage excellence in the writing of history for the general public.
+The Wolfson History Prize is an annual literary award in the United Kingdom which is intended to promote and encourage excellence in the writing of history for the general public.

+History

+The Wolfson Literary Awards were established in 1972 by the Wolfson Foundation.

+Activities

 Prizes are given annually for two or three exceptional works published during the year, with an occasional "oeuvre" prize (a general award for an individual's distinguished contribution to the writing of history).
 They are awarded and administered by the Wolfson Foundation, with winning books being chosen by a panel of judges composed of historians.

 In order to qualify for consideration, a book must be published in the United Kingdom and the author must be a British subject at the time the award is made and normally resident in the UK.
 Books should be readable and scholarly and be accessible to the lay reader.
 Prizes are awarded in the summer following the year of the books' publication; however, until 1987 prizes were awarded at the end of the competition year.

-Established in 1972 by the Wolfson Foundation, a UK charitable foundation, they were originally known as the Wolfson Literary Awards.